 Materials available to search

-The search engine allows you to search inside many different collections at the same time, you can toggle these on or off individually by using the checkboxes.
+The search engine allows you to search inside many different collections at the same time, you can find these by clicking the "Filters" button then toggle these on or off individually by clicking on them.

 How to navigate the search results

 Each time a new person appears in a transcript, whether it is a person or a Confederation source, they are considered a new “speaker.”
 The system is built to divide up every text transcript on the website by their dialogue.

 The returns on the main search page are not whole transcripts but speakers within a transcript.
 In other words, the search engine has found your keyword within the text of a speaker.
 For that reason, a given transcript may appear multiple times on the search page.

 Up to ten results are viewable on each page.
 At this time that number cannot be increased.
 Results pages can be navigated using the pagination buttons that will appear at the bottom of each results page.

 Listed just underneath the search bar, the results counter reflects how many speakers use the keywords you searched—whether a questioner, an instrument, or the people speaking in an interview—as opposed to the total number of times that the keywords appear in all the materials.